gregecmaregec/gregecmaregec.github.io/_pages/coderepository.md

 layout: code
 permalink: /code/
 title: code showoff
-description: all code posted on this site is under the MIT licence.
+description: all code posted on this site is under the MIT license.
 nav: true
 nav_order: 3